Starscape: Plot

 The game is set in the 23rd century, and starts with the crew of an exploration vessel called the Aegis testing a new machine called a dimensional drive.
 The experiment, however, goes horribly wrong because a malevolent bio-mechanical race called the Archnid somehow tampered with the machine, resulting in the Aegis and its crew being sent into another dimension.

 The pilot of a small ship that was on the Aegis (controlled the player) meets up with the ship.
 At this point, it's revealed that the Aegis was attacked by the Archnid, heavily damaged, and the dimension drive has been stolen.
 The player must then mine resources to repair the Aegis, their own ship, and recover the dimension drive, which the Archnid broke into five pieces, hoping to reverse engineer the technology and use it to escape.

 Though optional, the player can do some side quests with a race of machines called the Xenarch.
 After completing missions for them, they Xenarch will gradually reveal information about themselves and the Archnid.
 The Xenarch reveal that, the Archnid were once an organic race that was trapped in the dimension.
 Realizing they would die because they couldn't escape, most of them fused with machines to become immortal, leading to insanity.
-The Xenarch were created by the few that didn't fused with the machine to kill the Archnid, but the Xenarch failed in their task.
+The Xenarch were created by the few that didn't fuse with the machine to kill the Archnid, but the Xenarch failed in their task.
 Doing this reveals to the crew of the Aegis how dangerous the Archnid are, and further motivates them to get the pieces of their dimension drive so they can make sure the Archnid cannot threaten the normal universe.

 The default character name of 'Jameson' is taken from the game Elite.